Sons of Anarchy: Potential prequel

 A prequel series, detailing the origin of the club, is planned.
 Sutter stated in an August 2014 interview that the prequel would focus on the "First 9" members of the club and be set around the time of the Vietnam War.
-He added that the prequel would likely consist of a miniseries or "maybe 10 episodes or two 8 episodes seasons".
+He added that the prequel would likely consist of a miniseries or "maybe 10 episodes or two 8 episode seasons".
 At the conclusion of the prequel, Sutter plans to release John Teller's manuscript, titled The Life and Death of SAMCRO.
 However, the prequel is in limbo after some problems between Sutter and Disney arose.
-Sutter was quoted saying that the possibility of making the First 9 "doesn’t look that hopeful" since he was fired from FX and the studio owns Sons of Anarchy.
+Sutter was quoted saying that the possibility of making the First 9 "doesn't look that hopeful" since he was fired from FX and the studio owns Sons of Anarchy.